Athena-Cannabis/athenacannabis.ca/README.md

 ## Customer Issues

 If you are having customer service issues, please contact the store directly.
-In time, a contact us page will be added to the site which will provide the vehicles for contacting the store.
+A contact form exists on the site which you can fill out or you could email [hello@athenacannabis.ca].

 Please do not create GitHub issues for customer service related issues.

 ## Contributing

-To do

-### General contributions

-To do
+ Thank you so much for your time!
+We love contributers and will excitedly accept any contributions to advance the project.

+ Please feel free to create a pull request or github issue.
+In time we'll add templates for these things, but for now just use your best judgement on what information needs to be included.

 ### Security related concerns

 If you identify any security related concerns, please contact @neilmispelaar.
 Please do not create a GitHub issue for these items.

 ## Branch Management

-To do
+### Main

+The `main` branch is built and deployed to the live site ([athenacannabis.ca](https://athenacannabis.ca)) using Netlify's brilliant integration.

+This branch holds the current production version of the site.

+### Next

+The `next` branch will be setup shortly and will house the code for the storefront functionality (display products, add to cart, purchases, etc.).

+This branch will be deployed to ([next.athenacannabis.ca](https://athenacannabis.ca)) during development and then upon launch will move to the main domain.

+Once the storefront functionality is launched (End April-ish), the `next` branch will be used for future development and beta testing.

 ## Project setup
 ```